pysamp/PySAMP/README.md

   1. Install the python version as written in the name of the file on the releases page.
 This should be version 3.10.4 as of PySAMP 2.1.
 (32 bit version is required, and it needs to be on $PATH)
   2. Copy the downloaded PySAMP.so to the plugins directory of your server.
 (If it has a weird name, just rename it to PySAMP.so)
   3. Copy `/docker/server/empty.py` to your server root directory, renamed as `python.py`
+  4. Copy `pysamp` folder/module to your server root directory.
-  4. Run the server and verify that the plugin has loaded in your logs.
-If not, make sure step 1. is done correctly.
-You need exact versions.
+  5. Run the server and verify that the plugin has loaded in your logs.
+If not, make sure step 1-4. is done correctly.
+You need exact versions of python.

   <hr>
 </details>